 ALSO SEE – Festivals to Celebrate in Kerala for 2020

-Famous Asura King Mahabali’s legend is most interesting tale behind Onam.
+The story behind Onam festival narrates the jealousy incidents of the Gods on Mahabali.
+In other words, It is the Story of Mahabali and Vamana Avatar.
 Onam festivities are arranged to welcome the famous Emperor Mahabali, which is believed to visit Kerala state every year during Onam.
 The people celebrate this festival with great passion and enthusiasm, as the King is respected greatly by the locals.
 “Maveli” & “Onathappan” are also the names given to the generous emperor.

 Who was Mahabali?